-- 120. We believe that the information required as part of the Draft Standard should be subject to a third-party assurance regime to enhance investor confidence in the reliability of the reported information.
-Our understanding is that investors would welcome enhanced requirements for the provision of external assurance over sustainability information, and we believe that the accountancy profession is generally well placed to provide that assurance.
-We urge the ISSB to work closely with auditing and assurance standard setters to help finalise the Draft Standard in such a way that enables robust assurance standards to be undertaken. - 121.
+- 140. We believe that the information required as part of the standard should be subject to a thirdparty assurance regime to enhance investor confidence in the reliability of the reported information.
+Our understanding from ongoing engagement with investors and other stakeholders, is that investors would welcome enhanced requirements for the provision of external assurance over sustainability information, and we believe that the accountancy profession is generally well placed to provide that assurance.
+We urge the ISSB to work closely with auditing and assurance standard-setters to help finalise the draft standard in such a way that enables robust assurance to be undertaken. - 141.
 As already discussed in our answer to Question 1 above, certain terms need to be better defined to enable organisations to reach a common view on the application of the requirements.
-For example, without a full and present definition of the term 'significant', the entity, an auditor and a regulator could potentially all reach different conclusions as to whether a particular climate-related risk is or is not significant. - 122.
-Even if definitions were to be enhanced and improved, many of the requirements within the Draft Standard remain highly subjective and are also subject to significant uncertainty, which may well lead to challenges when it comes to the provision of assurance opinions (whether that be 'limited' or 'reasonable').
-To mitigate this challenge, we believe there needs to be additional disclosure requirements throughout the Draft Standard regarding estimates, judgements and assumptions used by the entity. - 123.
+For example, without a full and present definition of the term 'significant', the entity, an auditor and a regulator could potentially all reach different conclusions as to whether a particular climate-related risk is or is not significant.
+The lack of sufficient clarity will have serious enforcement implications if not addressed. - 142.
+Even if definitions were to be enhanced and improved, many of the requirements within the draft standard remain highly subjective and are also subject to significant uncertainty, which may well lead to challenges when it comes to the provision of assurance opinions (whether that be 'limited' or 'reasonable').
+For example, providing assurance over anticipated effects of climate-related risks and opportunities will be hugely challenging.
+To mitigate this challenge, we believe there needs to be additional disclosure requirements throughout the draft standard regarding the estimates, judgements and assumptions used by the entity. - 143.
 Assurance over the value chain and Scope 3 emissions has the potential to be problematic as it is likely that obtaining sufficient evidence from a wide variety of sources and potentially across multiple jurisdictions could be difficult, or not possible.
 In some instances, management may not have access to the required information or may not be in a position to take responsibility for its accuracy this problem will exist for assurance providers too.